 Ditches are watercourses typically found along the borders of land or property to assist in the drainage of surface water.
-From time to time these ditches will become blocked and in particularly bad cases they may even cause a flood.
+From time to time these ditches will become blocked or overgrown, and in particularly bad cases they may even cause a flood.

 It is the responsibility of the landowner to ensure that the ditch remains clear and does not cause a nuisance to the public.
 If you find a blocked ditch, your first action should be to inform the landowner as they often are unaware that there is any issue.